If you are searching for a gender discrimination lawyer in Columbus, the employment attorneys at The Friedmann Firm can help you.

 If you speak with one of our Columbus gender discrimination lawyers and we decide you have a valid legal claim, you may file a lawsuit against your employer.
 You can seek back pay, reinstatement to your position, a promotion, front pay, compensatory and liquidated damages and punitive damages, on some occasions.
 The remedies available to you depend on the laws that govern your claim.

-If you feel you are being discriminated against because of your gender, call a Columbus, Ohio, gender discrimination attorney at The Friedmann Firm today.
+If you feel you are being discriminated against because of your gender, call a Columbus sexual discrimination attorney at The Friedmann Firm today.
 We offer free consultations.

-A great resource for more information about gender discrimination in the workplace is the Equal Rights Advocate website, which can be found here: http://www.equalrights.org/publications/kyr/sexdiscrim.asp
+A great resource for more information about sexual discrimination in the workplace is the Equal Rights Advocate website, which can be found here: http://www.equalrights.org/publications/kyr/sexdiscrim.asp